typegoose/typegoose/docs/api/decorators/prop.md

 Accepts Type: `boolean`
 Conflicts with: [`count`](#count)

-Set wheter the query should only return one document instead of a array of documents.
+Set whether the query should only return one document instead of a array of documents.

 ### count

 Accepts Type: `boolean`
 Conflicts with: [`justOne`](#justone)

-Set wheter the query should return a count of found documents instead of the documents themself.
+Set whether the query should return a count of found documents instead of the documents themself.

 ### options {#virtual-populate-options-option}